-Dietary Guidance
+How Dietary Guidance Can Help

 Debunking Dietary Myths

-The Meat-First Myth
+The Meat First Myth

 A common belief is that foods listing meat as their first ingredient are better than those that don't.
 However, "meat-first" foods may not actually have meat as their main ingredient and often can fail to meet the dietary needs of omnivores like dogs.